-Get informed- research brands and products, reach out to them directly or search them on the internet.
+Research brands and products, reach out to them directly or search them on the internet.
 Use blogs, articles, brand rating guides and a company’s own website to gather your information.
 If you can’t find any information regarding a brand’s production practices and environmental impact, they most likely have something to hide.

-Opt for secondhand or vintage- sometimes you can find exactly what you’re after at a secondhand or vintage store.
+Sometimes you can find exactly what you’re after at a secondhand or vintage store.
 Purchasing something that already exists creates less demand for new products and uses what we already have.
 Pre-loved and used items have history and character (and often much cheaper!).

-Buy an experience- experiences are memories, and memories can be the best gift of all.
+Experiences are memories, and memories can be the best gift of all.
 Spend time with your loved ones, do something adventurous and exhilarating, visit somewhere new, eat a delicious meal.
 These gifts last a lifetime.

-Be creative- make something!
+Make something!
 Handmade gifts are thoughtful and unique and the receiver can see just how much time and effort you put into creating something especially for them!

-Say no to packaging!
 A paper-less Christmas is a cleaner (and cheaper!) experience.
 Gift wrap in reusable bags or go ‘nude’ and don’t wrap at all!
 The less we contribute to the Christmas day waste, the better.